evkx/evkx.github.io/content/models/mg/marvel_r/Marvel_R_Electric_Performance/_index.md

 ## Exterior

-You can choose between 5 different paint colors when ordering this model.
+The MG Marvel R Electric Performance, with dimensions of 4674 mm in length, 1919 mm in width, and 1618 mm in height, falls into the Compact SUVs, also known as C-SUVs, offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUV You can choose between 5 different paint colors when ordering this model.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).